 Ian was awarded membership of the Order of Australia for his leadership, as head of the Australian Consular Service, of Australia’s response to the 2002 Bali bombings.

 He moved to the private sector in 2013, supporting companies to improve their sustainability and community development outcomes in the Indo-Pacific.
 This included the adoption of new greenhouse gas emissions targets and biodiversity objectives by leading ASX companies.

-Mr. Kemish is an Honors graduate in modern Southeast Asian history from the University of Queensland.
+Ian is an Honours graduate in modern Southeast Asian history from the University of Queensland.
 He also has a graduate diploma in education from Queensland University of Technology.
-He began his professional career as a secondary school teacher, working with Aboriginal and Torres Strait islanders in the state of Queensland.